7sharp9/MonoGame-002/README.md

-# MonoGame-002
+# MonoGameTest
-Repo for my YouTube video:
+Repo for the YouTube video: